 The structure of the film is alternating scene of women being attacked, and the cop and doctor talking about it.
 Since we see the attack and perpetrator in the first scene, there’s no mystery from the audience’s perspective.
 Not much of one anyways.
 We know the villain is a monstrous creature, though we don’t know it’s origins.

 The monster is portrayed by a man in a fly mask and a lumpy wetsuit.
-For most of the film, we only see fleeting glimpses, but I suspect that’s more to hide the mediocre make-up, than any stylistic goal.
-There actually are some decent special effects in the movie, like when the monster breaks out of its human disguises, resulting in a gory scene of a man’s flesh being torn apart from the inside.
+For most of the film, we only see fleeting glimpses, but I suspect that’s more to hide failings in the make-up, than any stylistic goal.
+There actually are some pretty good special effects in the movie, like when the monster breaks out of its human disguises, resulting in a gory scene of a man’s flesh being torn apart from the inside.

 There’s a lot of nudity in this movie.
 In Tim Kincaid’s world, whenever women are alone, they immediately take off all their clothes and set about doing their chores.
 This goes on for a few minutes until the fly-headed man shows up and attacks them.
 The attacks themselves are mostly off screen, so we’re at least spared that.